-Amazon Web Services (AWS) provides the cloud infrastructure upon which the HPE Consumption Analytics Portal application runs, and serves as HPE Consumption Analytics Portal’s secure datacenter.
+Amazon Web Services (AWS) provides the cloud infrastructure upon which the HPE Consumption Analytics platform application runs, and serves as HPE Consumption Analytics platform’s secure datacenter.
 This infrastructure is designed for security and is monitored constantly for network and security issues.
 For more information about AWS security, see the AWS documentation at https://aws.amazon.com/security/.

-HPE Consumption Analytics Portal stores customer data in a private network.
+HPE Consumption Analytics platform stores customer data in a private network.
 This network is behind a firewall and therefore not accessible to requests from the Internet.
-In addition to the basic firewall security provided by AWS, HPE Consumption Analytics Portal restricts traffic internally and externally using Amazon Security Groups, and both private and public sub-networks.
+In addition to the basic firewall security provided by AWS, HPE Consumption Analytics platform restricts traffic internally and externally using Amazon Security Groups, and both private and public sub-networks.
 The network is highly segregated, with each resource type in its own sub-network, and access is carefully granted through firewall rules.
-Only authenticated HPE Consumption Analytics Portal users can access endpoints on the private network.
+Only authenticated HPE Consumption Analytics platform users can access endpoints on the private network.

 All data is partitioned by tenant, and all authenticated requests are scoped to a tenant (or a user within a tenant, where applicable).
 This partitioned multi-tenant architecture limits access to the data associated with each authenticated tenant, thus preventing the possibility of one tenant having access to another’s data.

 User permissions within the application itself are highly granular, ensuring that access to information can be very tightly controlled – users can see what they need to, and no more.
 The application is tested for common security issues, including cross-site scripting and SQL injection/parameterized query attacks.